feijaouk/antoniocloud.com/docs/index.md

 I built this website to get hands-on experience and to share some of my personal learnings with others.

 I am passionate about technology in general and I will use this page to share learnings with you and possible create positive discussions where I can learn from you too.

+> Welcome to my personal website.
+Antonio Feijao UK is an AWS Solutions Architect working for AWS, with Networking Specialty and Security Specialty certifications.
+>
+> Other areas of expertise are Linux, Cisco Networking, Raspberry PI, Cyber Security, Bash shell-scripting, Python 3, coding and more.
+>
+> I am also passionate about our Planet Hearth, Travel, Humanism, Space and Physics

 ---